top of page

 This opens up the frets, providing space to visualize things in a different way.
 It also forced us to get reacquainted with the top of the neck and open strings.
 This alone has brought us to a new level of playing.
 The design of the guitar helps to better visualize pathways and connections across and down the fingerboard.
 It can be a fast guitar.
 The action with .11's on top is just right.
 No buzz.

 If you look carefully at the pics on the left, you can see the grain beneath the gloss silver coat.
 The materials are stunning, the craftsmanship second to none.
+I've read that they use Canadian wild cherry exclusively for these guitars.

 The stock review that you'll find elsewhere will talk up the electronics.
 We're not techies here.
 We know Godin well enough to trust that the technology is first class just like everything else they do.

 We'll end the review based on how we really feel.
 The guitar is a keeper.
 It's one you go to for pure joy when you are in a reflective mood.
 It's a honey and it plays like butter.
 I've been blending smooth jazz and ambient lines on it.
-Heaven.

 bottom of page